Gun Cleaning Accessories

 Wipe down the action body, removing any dirt, powder residue or old oil.
 Pay particular attention to the hinge pin, top lever, and ejector mechanisms.
 Once clean, apply a small amount of gun oil to all moving parts.
 The goal is light lubrication, not saturation – excess oil attracts dirt and can gum up the action over time.

-For areas of high friction like the hinge pin, a touch of gun grease provides longer-lasting protection than oil.
-Don't neglect the ejectors and trigger mechanism, as these benefit from occasional light oiling too.
+For high-friction areas like the hinge pin, a touch of gun grease provides longer-lasting protection than oil.
+Don't neglect the ejectors and trigger mechanism; they benefit from occasional light oiling too.

 Step 6: Remove, Clean and Grease Chokes